 o Might the impact damage located in the main cabin area been caused by a portion of the crown?

 The mystery cannot be solved without the major piece of the puzzle.
-Hypothesis can be constructed, evidence logged and remaining pieces of the oxygen system examined; but no answer can be definitive.
+The hypothesis can be constructed, evidence logged and remaining pieces of the oxygen system examined; but no answer can be definitive.
 When a cylinder ruptures it has a lot of explosive force.
 Those forces are going to act in an uncontrolled fashion and have unimaginable consequences.

 Some questions to this mystery may have been answered with a proper recorded VISUAL INSPECTION of the cylinder.